 When Pope Tech is installed, usually your institution runs a sync and scan for the current term(s) courses.
-After this initial sync, most scanning happens automatically on enabled courses using Canvas Live Events.
-A Canvas Live Event just means when a course is updated.
+After this initial sync, most scanning happens automatically when a course is updated.

-In the top right corner of the Course Dashboard is the Last Scan widget.
-Use the Refresh button to update the information without refreshing the entire page.
+In the top right corner of the Course Dashboard is the Scan widget.
+Use the Refresh icon to update the information without refreshing the entire page.

-Last scan is the last time any scan was completed for the current course.
-When Pope Tech scans a course, it’ll check the last edited timestamp of the content and only rescan if the content has changed.
+Last scan is the last time there was a completed scan for the current course.
+When Pope Tech starts to scan a course, it checks the last edited timestamp of the content.
+It only rescans if the content has changed.

 Syncing means Pope Tech is finding all content blocks.
-Threre are two syncing statuses:
+There are two syncing statuses:

 - Syncing (queued position #) – This is the first syncing status.
-The course is queued for scanning with the indicated queue number.
+The course is queued for synching with the indicated queue number.

 - Syncing – This means the course is currently syncing.
 When it has found all the content blocks, the progress will change to Scanning.

-Scanning means Pope Tech is performing the accessibility evaluation on the content.
+Scanning means Pope Tech is doing the accessibility evaluation.
 There are three scanning statuses:

 - Scanning (waiting) – This is the first scanning status.
 After a page is updated, Pope Tech waits a few minutes to see if any other pages are updated to combine them in one scan.